A refined Gallai-Edmonds structure theorem for weighted matching polynomials: Graph Continued Fractions

-To finish the proof of the observed fact, we substitute the tree $T$ for the graph $G$ in this last equation and iterate the recurrence.
+To finish the proof, we replace the graph $G$ with the tree $T$ in this last equation and observe that we get the same recurrence satisfied by $\alpha_i(T)$. \end{proof}

-Looking at this procedure one can see that in principle it should work more generally for every rooted graph, the only missing ingredient being the analog of a tree continued fraction.
-Iterating the recurrence for a rooted graph, what one obtains at the end is a tree continued fraction for the {\it rooted path tree} of the rooted graph.
+Looking at the proof of Theorem~\ref{treecontinuedfraction} it can be seen that, in principle, it should work more generally for every rooted graph, the only missing ingredient being the analogue of a tree continued fraction.
+Iterating the recurrence for $\dfrac{\mu(G)}{\mu(G\setminus i)}$ for a rooted graph $G$, what one obtains at the end is a tree continued fraction for the {\it rooted path tree} of the rooted graph $G$.

 For a rooted graph $G$ with root $i$ its {\it rooted path tree} $T^i_G$ is the rooted tree with vertices labeled by paths in $G$ starting at $i$, where two vertices are connected if one path is a maximal sub-path of the other.
-The root of $T^i_G$ is the trivial path $i$, and the weights of $T^i_G$ are obtained from the weights of $G$, as exemplified in Figure \ref{godsil}.
+The root of $T^i_G$ is the trivial path $i$, and the weights of $T^i_G$ are obtained from the weights of $G$ as follows.
+If $c:i\to j$ is a maximal sub-path of $\hat{c}:i\to k$, then the weight of the edge connecting the vertices corresponding to the paths $c$ and $\hat{c}$ is $\lambda_{c\hat{c}} := \lambda_{jk}$.
+An example of a rooted graph with its corresponding rooted path tree is presented in Figure~\ref{godsil}.